Migracode-Barcelona/old-syllabus-contents/js-core/week-06/mentors.md

-# Javascript 3 - Mentor's Outline
+# Javascript/Core 3 - Mentor's Outline

 This outline provides tips to help mentors guide students to the best answers or outcomes for the lesson topics and exercises.